neondatabase/preview-branches-with-vercel/README.md

 - `VERCEL_TOKEN`
 - `NEON_API_KEY` - this is the API key for the Neon user that will be used to create the branches.
 You can find it in the [account settings](https://console.neon.tech/app/settings/account).
 - `NEON_PROJECT_ID` - this is the ID of the Neon project.
 You can find it in the project settings on Neon.
+- `NEON_MAIN_BRANCH_NAME` - this is the name of your primary branch on Neon and what you use for production.
+By default, it's `main`
 - `PG_DATABSE` - this is the name of the database on Neon.
 By default, it's name is `neondb`
 - `PG_USERNAME` - username of the database role